-4.7.2 Environmental Effects 4.7.2.1 Transportation Conformity
+4.7.2.1 Transportation Conformity

-The proposed action is consistent with the NCTCOG financially constrained 2045 MTP Update and 2021-2024 TIP, as amended, which were found to conform to the TCEQ State Implementation Plan (SIP) by FHWA and Federal Transit Administration (FTA) on November 21, 2018, and July 22, 2021, respectively.
+The proposed action is consistent with the NCTCOG financially constrained 2045 MTP Update and 2023-2026 TIP, as amended, which were found to conform to the TCEQ State Implementation Plan (SIP) by FHWA and Federal Transit Administration (FTA) on December 15, 2022.
 Copies of the MTP and TIP pages are included in Appendix A. All projects in the TIP that are proposed for federal or state funds were initiated in a manner consistent with federal guidelines in Section 450, of Title 23 CFR and Section 613.200, Subpart B, of Title 49 CFR.

 Although it is included in NCTCOG's fiscally constrained Mobility 2045 Update, the plan shows the western connection of proposed Loop 9, Segment A with US 67 approximately 0.22 miles south of the currently proposed connection within all four Reasonable Alternatives (Lake Ridge Parkway at US 67).
-An official project-level conformity determination will be coordinated on the Recommended Preferred Alternative 60 days prior to the anticipated date of environmental decision.
+The Loop 9, Segment A project is approved in the Statewide Transportation Improvement Program (STIP).
+An official project-level conformity determination was approved and signed by the FHWA on September 1, 2023, and is included in Appendix P.